d-khan/python/Syllabus-Fall2023.md

 >__Note:__ Two Professors deliver the Python course.
 Prof Danish will cover materials from weeks 1-8, and Prof Rabb will cover materials from weeks 9-16.

+## Student learning outcome
+- Demonstrate an ability to successfully follow a specification.
+Measurement Method: Development of classroom projects.
+- Demonstrate an ability to successfully create electronic documents.
+Measurement Method: Performance on homework assignments.

 ## __Instructor communication policy__

 __Danish Khan:__ The best way to reach me is via my email __Canvas Messaging System__  If I have not responded to your message within 24 hours, Monday through Friday, or within 48 hours on the weekend, then please resend the message to my email.
 Messages sent on Friday evening, Saturday, Sunday, or during holidays may have a slower response time.